front-lines-org/website/src/content/blog/ukraine/battle_of_hlukhiv.md

 ---
 subject: Battle of Hlukhiv
 shortDescription: Battle in the 2022 Russian invasion of Ukraine
-description: The battle of Hlukhiv was a series of clashes that began on February 24, 2022, in the town of Hlukhiv, Hlukhiv Raion, Sumy Oblast, as part of the Russian invasion of Ukraine in 2022.
+description: The Battle of Hlukhiv was a series of clashes that began on February 24, 2022, in the town of Hlukhiv, Hlukhiv Raion, Sumy Oblast, as part of the Russian invasion of Ukraine in 2022.
 Early in the morning of February 24, 2022 at 5:23 a.m., Russian troops crossed the state border of Ukraine,